minirust/minirust/README.md

 ## Status

 MiniRust is extremely incomplete!
-Many features are entirely missing (e.g. floats, unsized types) or only partially sketched (enum layouts).
+Some features are entirely missing (e.g. floats).
-Many types have missing representation relations.
 There are lots of TODOs.
 The language syntax is also missing many of the Rust operators and casts.
 I hope to slowly chip away at all this over time.